General linear models

 The answer is No. The model does not explain more than 50% of the variance in the dependent variable, which means that the predictors bill_length_mm and bill_depth_mm are not effective in predicting flipper_length_mm.

-I hope you like this report.
-If you have any questions, please feel free to ask.
+I hope the explanations, visualizations, and code have helped clarify General Linear Models.
+If you have any questions, feel free to reach out.
 You can find me on GitHub.

-I also highly recommend Josh Starmer’s StatQuest channel.
-The following videos are particularly helpful:
+Additionally, I highly recommend Josh Starmer’s StatQuest and Christian Pascual’s Very Normal YouTube channels.
+The following videos are especially helpful:

 References